-The Stock Option Rules were promulgated only recently and many issues require further interpretation.
-We and our employees who have participated in an employee stock ownership plan or stock option plan were subject to the Stock Option Rules when our company became an overseas listed company.
-If we or our PRC employees fail to comply with the Stock Option Rules, we and our PRC employees may face sanctions imposed by a foreign exchange authority or any other PRC government authorities, including restriction on foreign currency conversions and additional capital contribution to our PRC subsidiary, Noah Rongyao.
+The Stock Incentive Plan Rules were promulgated only recently and many issues require further interpretation.
+We and our employees who have participated in an employee stock ownership plan or stock option plan as "domestic individuals", or PRC optionees, were subject to the Stock Incentive Plan Rules when our company became an overseas listed company.
+However, we cannot assure you that each of the above optionees will fully comply with the Individual Foreign Exchange Rule and Stock Incentive Plan Rules.
+If we or our PRC employees fail to comply with the Stock Incentive Plan Rules, we and our PRC employees may be subject to fines and other legal sanctions.
 In addition, the General Administration of Taxation has issued a few circulars concerning employee stock options.
 Under these circulars, our employees working in China who exercise stock options will be subject to PRC individual income tax.
-Our PRC subsidiary, Noah Rongyao, has obligations to file documents related to employee stock options with relevant tax authorities and withhold individual income taxes of those employees who exercise their stock options.
+Our PRC subsidiaries have obligations to file documents related to employee stock options with relevant tax authorities and withhold individual income taxes of those employees who exercise their stock options.
 If our employees fail to pay and we fail to withhold their income taxes, we may face sanctions imposed by tax authorities or any other PRC government authorities.